cptjabberwock/SplatoonPresetsList/Community Presets/Field Operations/Bozja/Delubrum Reginae (Savage).md

 !
 Great Ball of Fire : Summon 4 Fireballs (2 small and 2 big), Draw size of aoe depending on the size of the ball !
 Icy/Fiery Portent: Move/Stop Moving when cast : Text !
-Double Gambit + Secrets Revealed : Already Works I think
+Double Gambit + Secrets Revealed : Already Works I think !
+Aura Sphere casting Fracture : AOE circle with Text for Healer Reflect !
+Coat of Arms : maybe see if the spell is different for sides and Front/back so I can put Cones for best angle
 ```
 ***
 ## ${\sf \color{orange}Bozjan \space Phantom}$